ashitha/angularjs-in-hcp/README.md

 ##What is it?

 This is a sample HTML5 application that demonstrates the ease of using JavaScript frameworks like AngularJS and Bootstrap for UI development in the SAP HANA Cloud Platform.
+Refer to the SCN blog on [Developing a sample AngularJS application on the SAP HANA Cloud Platform](http://scn.sap.com/community/developer-center/cloud-platform/blog/2016/04/25/developing-an-angularjs-application-on-the-sap-hana-cloud-platform) for details.

 The application uses: